 Or, putting it another way, do you have all you need?
 All you want?
 Are you happy?

 These are the days in which people are heard to say, "My life is missing something."
 "Theres an emptiness in my life."
 More than ever before, people are looking for completion, for wholenessand they are, at last, living in a culture that enables them to voice this feeling.
-In order to achieve wholeness, one must first realize that one is not whole.
+In order to achieve wholeness, you must first realize that you do not feel whole.
 That is happening and its a start.

-But, heres the weird part: We are wholeright now.
-Each of us.
+But, hereís the weird part: You are wholeright now.
 All of us.
-Its not that wholeness is missing from our lives, after all.
+Its not that wholeness is missing from your life, after all.
 Its the realization of wholeness thats missing.
 If you can achieve that realization, you will find happinessfulfillmentjoybecause all of those things were, and are, part of your being, all along.
 The key is bringing that realization into the fullness of your being.

-Wouldnt it be great if all we had to say to you was, "You are whole!" and the light suddenly dawned, and you replied, "Oh, right!
+Wouldnt it be great if all you had to say was, "You are whole!" and the light suddenly dawned, and you replied, "Oh, right!
 Youre right!
 I am wholewhole at last!"
 Unfortunately, the words alone wont do the job.
-We can describe wholeness, and the feeling of wholeness, in hundreds of Web pages; but it wouldnt help.
+You can describe wholeness, and the feeling of wholeness, in hundreds of Web pages; but it wouldnt help.
 You must experience wholeness to understand it.

 Thats what this Web site is for: It provides information and exercises you can do to help you find the wholeness you think is missing.

-Now, a full and complete realization of your whole self is not possible for a living Human beingit would, in a sense, kill you (actually, cause you to transcend the Human experience entirely).
-But it is possible to allow yourself to expand your awareness of your own wholeness, and, in so doing, rise above many of the petty trials and tribulations we have come to associate with that feeling of emptiness inside.
+Now, a full and complete realization of your whole self is not possible for a living Human beingit would, in a sense, might kill you (actually, cause you to transcend the Human experience entirely).
+But it is possible to allow yourself to expand your awareness of your own wholeness, and, in so doing, rise above many of the petty trials and tribulations you have come to associate with that feeling of emptiness inside.
 This expansion of awareness is what many people refer to as "spiritual awakening", "spiritual evolution", or the like.
-And those terms are not inaccurate; because, as ones awareness of ones wholeness becomes more vivid, one does indeed become more spiritually awareit really is the same thing.
+Those terms are not inaccurate; because, as your awareness of your wholeness becomes more vivid, you do indeed become more spiritually awareit really is the same thing.

 Now, lets say that a state of wholeness is "over there", on the far shore.
-And, here you are, on this shore, the "vale of tears", and you want to be there.
-To get there, you need a bridgesomething that can help you realize you are there, already and after all.
+Here you are, on this shore, the "vale of tears", and you want to be there.
+To get there, you need a bridgesomething that can help you realize you are there, already after all.
 Thats the purpose of this Web site.

 ONA is said to be an ancient word meaning "whole self".
 Wholeness, in this sense, goes far beyond the idea of not having anything missingit carries the concept of completion to the nth degree, of inclusion that omits nothingin other words, it is a name for all that is you.

 If you explore this Web site, and do the exercises, and ponder the implications of the information presented, as time goes on you will find yourself experiencing wholeness, to a greater and greater extent; and, as these experiences become more and more frequent, you will find your awareness expanding at a dizzying yet joyful rate.
-Since ONA offers practical, testable methods for having these experiences, we have coined the term spiritualtechnology.
-ONA is not the only place you will find spiritual technologies described, though no one previous to us has (as far as we know) used the term.
+Since ONA offers practical, testable methods for having these experiences, the term has been coined spiritualtechnology.
+ONA is not the only place you will find spiritual technologies described, though no one has previous (as far as we know) used the term.
 But one of the precepts of ONA is that there is no one path to enlightenment and Self-realization; that all teachings, religions, and technologies have their truth.
-ONA recognizes only one "lie", the idea that any one path is the only path, that any body of truth is all Truth.
-And even that isnt a lie to the person who believes it.
-What ONA asks is that you release yourself from this self-imposed limitation.
+ONA recognizes only one "lie", the idea that any one path is the only path, that any body of truth is all Truth. even that isnt a lie to the person who believes it.
+What ONA asks is that you release yourself from this self-posed limitation.
 There is a Universe (and more!) of experience that is waiting to take you to ever greater and greater heights.
 If wholeness is your goal, you will find it to your advantage to embrace, or at least acknowledge, all.